 Legal teams can also work more efficiently with other departments by being involved through the life of a project or business decision.
 It is less intimidating for the client to contact their lawyer if they are a part of the everyday business department.
 Seeking legal advice earlier can result in better legal outcomes and in achieving overall business objectives.
 It is important for the legal department to work with other business departments as an on-tap resource, rather than a hard-to-reach commodity.
 In addition to improving the response and reaction rate to emerging issues, business can make significant savings by building in-house legal teams that have the skills required to collaborate with corporate departments or divisions.

 To efficiently work with other departments as in-house general counsel and senior counsel, you will need more than what your legal training has provided.
 Expertise in corporate governance, intellectual property and commercial law as offered in the online Master of Laws (LLM) at Southern Cross University will be essential to integrating legal work with the corporate work in other departments.
 This knowledge will enable you to participate in discussion and analysis of projects of the other departments in real-time.
-Contact a Student Enrolment Advisor at SCU Online on 1300 589 882 to learn more.
+Contact a Student Enrolment Advisor on 1300 589 882 to learn more.